How to make a hydrangea wreath for a fraction of the price of a custom store bought one. In less than an hour!

 Today I am sharing my new hydrangea wreath that I made for my front door.
 I was still using my greenery wreath that I made years ago and was ready for something new.
 I was able to make my wreath for 1/3 of the price of one I recently fell in love with on etsy.
 Let me show you how I did it!

-The key to making an affordable wreath with silk flowers is using coupons.
-I had several Joann’s coupons that I used and a Michael’s coupon (Joann’s accepts one competitor’s coupon with each transaction, along with their coupons).
+- Stack coupons.
+Joann’s accepts one competitor’s coupon with each transaction, along with their coupons.
 I could have saved even more money if I had waited and used more coupons next month, but I was too impatient.
 I was able to get all of my flowers for 40% off and only paid full price for my wreath base, wire, and ribbon.